 Students are encouraged to contact advisors at any point if they have questions or concerns about MHC courses and curricula.
 Refer to the tab below for your advising outline, according to your MHC year (not standing by credit hours earned)

-- Prior to Priority Registration (October 23rd) all scholars must meet with their primary advisor.
+- Meet with your primary advisor.
 Plan ahead!
 Appointments may fill up fast.
 You can find your primary advisor contact information listed on Topnet.

-Priority registration begins on October 23rd at 5am CST for MHC Scholars who have completed steps 1-4 above.
+Priority registration begins on October 22nd at 5am CST for MHC Scholars who have completed an Honors advising appointment.

 There are many opportunities that lie ahead of you as an MHC Scholar.
 We want to help you strategically utilize these opportunities to not only get you closer to your personal goals, but to have an impact on the campus and Bowling Green community.
 Here are some that are offered to you this semester:

-- Virtual Study Abroad Fair Week (September 14-18, 2020): Learn more about Study Abroad, ask questions, and begin the planning process.
-Register here.
+- Study Abroad Fair Week: Learn more about Study Abroad, ask questions, and begin the planning process.

-Plan to meet with your MHC Academic Advisor, beginning October 5th to prepare for Priority Registration on October 22nd.
+Plan to meet with your MHC Academic Advisor beginning September 13th-October 8th, to prepare for Priority Registration on October 22nd.